rapid7/insightconnect-workflows/README.md

 ## Contributing Workflows to the Rapid7 Extension Library

-To learn more about contributing to the (Rapid7 Extension Library)[https://extensions.rapid7.com], see the (Contributor's Guide)[./CONTRIBUTING] on GitHub.
+To learn more about contributing to the [Rapid7 Extension Library], see our [Contributor's Guide].
 The guide walks through the whole process, from exporting your workflow to entering listing details to submitting a pull request.

 At a high level, contributing a workflow involves: